 Accounting standards and amendments to existing accounting standards that have been issued but have future effective dates are either not applicable or are not expected to have a significant impact on the Company's financial statements.

-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)

 3. RECEIVABLES